Revenue Maximization and Learning in Products Ranking: Personalized Ranking via Online Learning

 \section{Personalized Ranking via Online Learning}

 In Section \ref{sec:app-alg}, we develop the Best-x Algorithm to compute a ranking that preserves a guaranteed $1/e$ revenue of the optimal.
-However, the efficiency of the algorithm does not obscure its obstacles when applied in practice: \begin{itemize} \item The algorithm requires the prior knowledge of the conditional purchase probabilities $\lambda_j$'s and the distribution $G$ of the attention span, which are typically unknown to the retailer in most real world scenarios, especially for new entrants to the industry. \item Customers may have vastly distinct tastes and preferences toward the products.
+Despite its computational efficiency, the algorithm encounters several practical challenges: \begin{itemize} \item The algorithm requires the prior knowledge of the conditional purchase probabilities $\lambda_j$'s and the distribution $G$ of the attention span, which are typically unknown to the retailer in most real world scenarios, especially for new entrants to the industry. \item Customers may have vastly distinct tastes and preferences toward the products.
 That is to say, the conditional purchase probability of the same product may vary for different customers.
 Fortunately, customers usually arrive with a characterizing feature that can reveal her preference, and it is desirable to design personalized product rankings accordingly.
 However, the relationship between the feature and the preference is usually unknown. \item In online retailing, the firm is usually able to display a huge catalog of products even for the same search keyword or category.
 Some products can be very similar and only differ in a few dimensions such as color and size.
 In this case, one would expect the conditional purchase probabilities of the products may also be correlated with the product features. \end{itemize} In this section, we develop a framework based on online learning to address these practical considerations.
 We assume the customers have the same attention span distribution, but distinct conditional purchase probabilities based on their own features.
 The products may also be differentiated by product-related features.
 We develop a learning algorithm that actively learns the span distribution and the conditional purchase probabilities, and simultaneously approximates the personalized $1/e$-optimal ranking for each customer.